mrglennjones/unicornament/README.md

 # unicornament ❄️🎅⛄🎄
-Pimoroni Cosmic Unicorn Christmas themed, PIR or Doplar Radar enabled.
+Pimoroni Cosmic Unicorn Christmas themed, PIR or Doppler Radar enabled.
 Many thanks to my friend pb and pimoroni

 This is further development of the Halloweenicorn script found here: https://github.com/mrglennjones/Halloweenicorn